Our performing arts teachers reflect on the importance of the arts in education

 I have become increasingly aware of the pressure on the Performing Arts in schools across the country, through regular reporting in the media and also my own experience; meeting Heads of Drama who are leaving but not being replaced, teachers who are told that the school production must be sacrificed in case it is a distraction from the focus on results, and those suffering the removal of music entirely from the curriculum.
 The numbers in creative subjects are falling nationally at both GCSE and A Level due to the pressures of attainment measures, this is despite OFSTED chief inspector Amanda Spielman’s criticism of a ‘narrowing’ curriculum: “Childhood isn’t deferrable: young people get one opportunity to learn in school and we owe it to them make sure they all get an education that is broad, rich and deep”.

 Against this backdrop, it is more important than ever that we celebrate the importance of creative education in developing the effective communicators, analytical thinkers, reflective practitioners, imaginative problem-solvers and empathetic responders of the future.
 And it’s not a question of choosing one or the other: I recently read of a primary school successfully using additional music lessons to improve SATS results.
-Also, students who have not had space for a performing arts subject in their option choices may now access through enrichment activities, having key roles in performance projects and activities; these activities enhance and inspire their success in other areas.
+Also, pupils who have not had space for a performing arts subject in their option choices may now access through enrichment activities, having key roles in performance projects and activities; these activities enhance and inspire their success in other areas.
 As an example, my daughter gained all A* grades at GCSE and A level here at Ipswich High School, going on to study Mathematics and Astrophysics at Cambridge, and she was involved in productions, choirs, orchestras, dance lessons and performance opportunities throughout her studies.
 Interestingly, from a curriculum point of view, since 2012, more than 9994 students at Russell Group Universities, studying over 250 subjects, have an A level in Drama and Theatre (source: essentialdrama.com).

 One of the key strengths of our positive approach to the arts at Ipswich High School, is our recognition of the importance of a fully-rounded education and the number of creative projects that we are able to offer in enrichment sessions.
-It is a privilege to work with our students in a vocational setting, and to see first-hand the very clear benefits that these challenges have.
+It is a privilege to work with our pupils in a vocational setting, and to see first-hand the very clear benefits that these challenges have.

 Our next performance is ‘The Comedy of Errors’ at Dance East on the 14th of November, forming part of the Shakespeare Schools Festival.
 Tickets will soon be available here: https://www.danceeast.co.uk/book/90970/